yifanycc/loretta/loretta/readme.md

 Officialy, we have tested on **Deberta (base)**, Roberta (base/large), OPT (1.3B/2.7B/6.7B) and **llama-2 (7B/13B/70B)**.

-Note that the loretta library currently only tested under the FP32 datatype.

 Environment
 ---
 Generally, the package is implemented base on `torch==2.1.2`, `python=3.10.13` and `transformers==4.38.2`.
 For a detailed list of environments we use, check `requirements.txt` or `environment.yml` files we provided.

-Detailed Examples
----
-We provide two detailed examples to reproduce the experimental results in our paper, which are stored in folder `bert_model` and `large_models`.
-To reproduce our experiments, following the instructions below:

-- Create the environment with the provided file `requirements.txt` or `environment.yml`
-- setup the parameters in `run_all_bert_exp.sh` or `run_all_large_exp.sh` in each folder, which mainly contains:
-  - MODEL: the name of the huggingface enabled model
-  - TASK: the name of the datasets, which support `MNLI, SST2, COLA, QQP, QNLI, RTE, MRPC, STSB` for bert tests and `SST2, RTE, CB, BoolQ, WSC, WIC, MultiRC, Copa, ReCoRD, SQuAD, DROP` for llama tests
-  - EPOCH/BS/LR: basic training argument for epochs, batch_size and learning_rate
-  - DEVICE: the number of cuda device you would like to use `export CUDA_VISIBLE_DEVICES=$DEVICE`
-  - For other arguments needed for the experiments, see `finetune.sh` for detail

 Cite our paper
 ---